ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
 #.
 Add on move lines a button to open related documents
 #.
 Add on move lines a related field to account type and allow to search and group by this field
 #.
+On journal entries make date_maturity always visible on the journal items
+#.
 Add a button on statemens (only with on dev mode) to cancell all statement lines
 #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
 #.
 Add button to cancel paid invoices that don't have related payments.
 This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.